- October 2, 2018

 Find out how to be part of the next cohort of CIIS' groundbreaking Certificate in Psychedelic-Assisted Therapies & Research!

-Meet Dr. Cathy Coleman, Admissions Manager of the Center for Psychedelic Therapies and Research, and other Center staff.
-Come learn what this professional certificate program is all about.
-Ask questions, look around the campus or take advantage of an online session, and hear about the need for the certificate in Psychedelic-Assisted Therapies and Research in the culture at large.
-Participate in informal conversation with some of the teachers, graduates, and current students.
-Hear why we designed the certificate, how you will benefit from it, and how you can be a part of the long-term vision of the field.
+Meet Dr. Cathy Coleman, teachers, and several graduates of the Center for Psychedelic Therapies and Research and learn what this professional certificate program is all about.
+Ask questions after a presentation on the format of the training program.
+Hear why we designed the certificate, how you will benefit from it, and how you can be a part of the long-term vision.
 Learn how the certificate program can advance your progress toward your professional goals.
 Hear details about the choice of the Boston, San Francisco, or Online-only cohort.

 About the Program

-The Certificate in Psychedelic-Assisted Therapies and Research will serve a growing need for the training of licensed mental health and medical professionals for future FDA-approved psychedelic-assisted psychotherapy research, as well as therapeutic work during expanded access clinical programs.
+The Psychedelic-Assisted Therapies and Research Certificate Program serves a growing need for the training of skilled therapist researchers who will ideally seek advanced training for future FDA-approved psychedelic-assisted and entactogen-assisted psychotherapy research, as well as therapeutic work during expanded access clinic research programs.
 Enrollees are from specific licensed professions in mental health and medicine.

 If you can't make it to this Information Session, find additional Information Sessions listed under "Related Events" below.

-For questions about registering for the Info Session, contact Dr. Laura Pustarfi, CPTR Center Manager, at firstname.lastname@example.org.
+For questions about registering for the Info Session, contact a member of the team at adminCPTR@ciis.edu.